T7Q/42-Network-Coding-Challenge/README.md

 Participants have 7 days to develop an autonomous bot able to play a game.

-The contest took place from April 14 - 21, 2020.
+The contest took place between April 14 - 21, 2020.

 ## Result
 Reached Top 7% among 358 participants.
 See [leaderboard](https://www.codingame.com/leaderboards/contests/42-coding-challenge/global), my username is tkuumola.